 Know when your agents are broken before your customers do.
 Real-time visibility while your agents are running.
 Not after they crash.

 Logging traces to a database and querying them yourself works only for testing environments and max your first customer but not when you start to scale.
 An incident goes live, and the run is too long or too broken to reconstruct with SQL while a customer waits.
+Learn why querying a DB will make you lose customers.

 The chat-era tools don't help.
 They were built for short sessions that finish in seconds, not agents that run for hours, chain dozens of steps, stay always-on, or span multiple frameworks.
 When you're holding an SLA, “let me query the database and get back to you” is not a plan.